 The policy will be reviewed and updated with parents, pupils, and staff, and approved by the school governors.
-It will be reviewed every three years.
+It will ordinarily be reviewed every three years, however this year will be reviewed following the new statutory guidance which will be published later this year.
 The Curriculum Committee of the governing body monitors our relationship and sex education policy.
 This committee reports its findings and recommendations to the full governing body, as necessary.